 Try Stampin’ On Tuesday – Sketch and Optional: Summer Fun

 I cut a background panel from the pearlised fruity patterned paper and adhered it to a deep pink card base.
-I used the same deep pink card to create a sentiment strip and stamped my sentiment with Versafine Onyx Black ink.
+I used the same deep pink card to create a sentiment strip and stamped my sentiment from the Summer Fruits stamp set with Versafine Onyx Black ink.
 I used the Mauve Moondust peel-offs to edge the background panel and to create a frame on my sentiment panel.
 The surf board ephemera for nicely next to my sentiment and I used Tombow Mono Multi liquid glue to adhere it onto the panel before attaching the panel to my card base with double sided tape.

 Sketch Saturday – Sketch

 For my seventh card I started with a white card base and masked off half an inch on each edge.
 I created an ombre ink blended background using Distress Oxides.
 I started with Festive Berries at the bottom, then Wild Honey in the middle and Squeezed Lemonade at the top.
-Once I was happy with the blend I removed my masks and stamped a sentiment with my Versafine Onyx Black ink.
+Once I was happy with the blend I removed my masks and stamped a sentiment from the Summer Fruits stamp set with my Versafine Onyx Black ink.

 Addicted to Stamps and More – Anything Goes